openshift/openshift-origin-design/web-console/1-homepage/search-filter.md

 ## Filtering within a page
 ![search](img/search-06.png)
 - Users may narrow the items displayed on a catalog page by applying additional filters from the filter dropdown.
-- The keyword filter box creates an active keyword filter which displays only items with a name, tag, or description that matches the keyword.
+- The keyword filter box creates an active keyword filter which displays only items with a Display Name, Tag, or Description (short or long) that matches the keyword.
 	- Unlike the main search bar, Filters are applied to the currently active page rather than taking the user to the `All` category page.
 	- Typing a new term into this box will add a new keyword filter to the current page with an AND relationship to the previous keyword filter.
 - Filter checkboxes enable users to quickly add and remove filters within different categories